 Edit: First published on May 2020.
 Edited on September 2021.

 They want to have a logo that says "HAPPY TO MEET AGAIN" as an optimistic outlook on the current events.
-Bro.
-Steve wrote, "Lodges are closed down and we are missing our brothers, but are 'happy to meet again' once this is all over."
+One of their hosts wrote, "Lodges are closed down and we are missing our brothers, but are 'happy to meet again' once this is all over."

 Bro.
 Darko Zdravic from University Lodge No. 496 in Toronto is in charge of coordinating with charities.
 Bro.
 Zdravic is a trained Immunologist, Hematologist, and chairman of the Toronto West District Blood Donor Program.
 One of his current roles as an Immunologist is to develop a vaccine for COVID19 with the Provincial and Federal Government.

 The defining feature of the artwork which I named "Ad Astra per Aspera" (Latin for “Through Adversity to the Stars”) is the caduceus and the Masonic Square and Compasses in Fellowcraft position.
 The caduceus is the staff carried by Hermes Trismegistus in Greco-Egyptian mythology.
 The Freemason's emblem is in 2nd Degree to symbolize ongoing Work.